-Teckna Group can offer geothermal surveys for GSHP sizes from 6kW to 1200kW or larger.
-Geothermal surveying is largely dependent on the reports that are required for the designs of the geothermal system.
-The installation will be to the latest MIS 3005 requirements to ensure the project is eligible for government funding.
-Your geothermal ground survey may include the following: –
+Geothermal surveying is largely dependant on the reports that are required for the designs of the geothermal system, meaning that a thorough and detailed process is needed at all times.
+The installation will be to the latest MIS 3005 requirements, making sure that the project is eligible for any government funding.
+To give you an insight into the end result, here is what your geothermal ground survey includes:

 - The site, geology and thermal conductivity will undergo thermo-geological assessment.